 Whether you and your partner have been together for years or just a few months, getting engaged is a special moment and the start of a new chapter.
 If possible, starting this next stage with a clean slate can help relieve some stress you may have about finances as you begin to prepare for wedding expenses.
 Take this time to be honest with your partner about any debts that you may have and work together to come up with a plan to try to tackle these debts as much as you can before the big day.

-Addressing credit card debt is an important step in achieving financial security because credit cards usually have extremely high interest rates and low suggested minimum payments — which can make it seem difficult to get ahead.
-There are different strategies to paying down credit card debt so look into a solution together about how to overcome this financial issue that many have.
+Addressing credit card debt is an important step in achieving financial security because credit cards usually have extremely high-interest rates and low suggested minimum payments — which can make it seem difficult to get ahead.
+There are different strategies for paying down credit card debt so look into a solution together about how to overcome this financial issue many have.